digital-asset/daml/docs/source/getting-started/index.rst

 Prerequisites
 *************

-Mke sure that you have the Daml SDK, Java 8 or higher, and Visual Studio Code (the only supported IDE) installed as per the instructions in :doc:`installation`.
+Make sure that you have the Daml SDK, Java 8 or higher, and Visual Studio Code (the only supported IDE) installed as per the instructions in :doc:`installation`.

 You will also need some common software tools to build and interact with the template project: